ThomasDotCodes/Corona-Time-Machine/README.md

 Corona-Time-Machine
 ===================

-A Lua module for Corona SDK to adjust framerate (automatically or manually)
+A Corona SDK Lua module that will take care of adjusting FPS for you either manually or automatically (and eventually allowing for slow-mode and etc.).

+To use:

+GameScreen.lua: (somewhere in your game code)

+local TimeMachine = require("TimeMachine")
+TimeMachine.start()